gnadela/challenge-openspace-classifier/README.md

 ## Overview

-The Open Space Classifier is a Python program designed to randomly assign people to spots in an open space environment.
-It helps efficiently distribute people across available tables while ensuring a fair and random allocation.
+The Open Space Classifier is a Python program designed to randomly assign people to seats in tables in an open space environment.
+It helps efficiently distribute people across available tables while ensuring a fair and random seat allocation.

 ## Features

 - Random assignment of people to seats
 - Support for loading colleagues' names from an Excel file
-- Handling of cases where there are more people than available seats

 ## Getting Started
 ### Prerequisites